 Matriculation through the DPT program at Faulkner University is a full time responsibility and employment during the program is strongly discouraged.
 If a student chooses to work during the program, academic activities and requirements must take precedence over employment.
-Absences from classes, labs or other activities due to employment are not acceptable.
+Absences from classes, labs or other activities due to employment are not acceptable and will be considered unexcused.
 Students should expect DPT program activities to occur Monday through Friday between 7:30am and 5:30pm, as well as some nights and weekends.